drufball/yosai/_drafts/complications.md

 She replaced the last lid and looked around.
 Her belly was full, but she was a bit disappointed.
 She would have thought infiltrating one of Danzo's lairs would have been more exciting.
 Sure, she was only filching a few days of fancy food.
 But still.
 It had been a bit anticlimactic.

-She'd just have to make a bit of fun for herself, then.
-Denri dug around in one of her pant pockets, feeling her way around a handful of dried meat, until she found the bundle of leather she was looking for.
+She'd just have to make some fun for herself.
+Denri dug around in one of her pant pockets, feeling around a handful of dried meat, until she found the bundle of leather she was looking for.
 She unrolled the bundle on one of the crates, revealing an assortment of colored chalks.
 Denri picked a few colors and stepped up to the wall, face screwed up in concentration.

 She started with her usual calling card.
 A crudely drawn thundercloud with a mocking face and a suggestively placed lightning bolt.
 She had never seen Danzo before, so she drew what she imagined every rich old man looked like and put a name underneath.
 She added white squiggles around Danzo to show him being electrocuted by the phallic lightning.